vatpac-technology/sops/docs/controller-skills/military.md

 ### Standard Formation
 A **Standard formation** is defined by more than one aircraft, separated by no more than **1nm** laterally/longitudinally, and no more than **100 feet** vertically, from the lead aircraft.
 All aircraft in the formation are treated as *one*.
 Ensure only the leader is squawking Mode C.

+An additional **1nm** must be applied to any lateral separation standards for aircraft in a Standard Formation (Surveillance standards, for example, become *6nm* for Enroute, *4nm* for ADC/TCU).

 !!! note
     RAAF FIHA AD2 Supps and TERMAs can be found [here](https://ais-af.airforce.gov.au/australian-aip){target=new}

+When Military formations make initial contact with a new sector, they will commonly "check in" with all of the members of the formation, to ensure they've all made the frequency transfer.
+This involves all the individual members of the formation saying their own number in order on the first call.
+Formations are most commonly referred to by their base radio telephony callsign, without any numbers (eg, VIPR, BLKT, WGTL).

 !!! phraseology
     **VIPR**: "Viper 1, 2, 3, 4, Brisbane Centre, Viper, Maintaining F280"
     **ARA**:  "Viper, Brisbane Centre"

+Any subsequent calls will only be made by the leader, representing the entire formation.

+!!! phraseology
+    **ARA**: "Viper, Climb to F340"
+    **VIPR**:  "Climb to F340, Viper"

 ### Close Formation
 Reserved.